wimrijnders/V3DLib/Doc/Profiling.md

 # Further Optimization

-While doing this profiling, it struct me that the first block multiplication does not need to retrieve result values for addition, since these are zero anyway.
+While doing this profiling, it struck me that the first block multiplication does not need to retrieve result values for addition, since these are zero anyway.
 Implementing this results in: